You can set up the Serialized Manufacturing application to perform serialization and aggregation of the manufactured products.

 - Establish a connection to TraceLink from where Movilitas.Cloud can fetch the serial numbers.
 The connection can be established by using a business channel with a TraceLink Partner source.

 - Commission the external, unique, and GS1-compliant serial numbers through Manufacturer V2 API after producing the packs on the shopfloor.

 In all cases, the serial numbers per product are stored in a serial number pool in the Serialized Manufacturing application to ensure that all the serial numbers are unique in the system.

 In the serial number pool, you can monitor the status of the serial numbers.
 However, you cannot monitor the external serials commissioned over Manufacturer V2 API in the pool.
 The pool is just updated with them in the background and you can check them under the Commissioning tab.

 You can manage serial shipping container codes (SSCCs) that are used to group individual packs of products and to keep track of them during the packaging process.
 Manufacturers can create SSCC sequences that follow the GS1 standard so they can be used outside the company.
-All SSCCs - generated in Movilitas.Cloud or sent through Manufacturer V2 API after aggregation - are listed in the SSCC pool with their status.
+All SSCCs - generated in Movilitas.Cloud, requested from external systems (TraceLink), or sent through Manufacturer V2 API after aggregation - are listed in the SSCC pool with their status.

 You can request the historical activities connected to each container.